RistoBIn/international-website/src/pages/products/software-platform.md

     through the Internet of Things; Underwater Cameras, Underwater lights, environmental sensors, Winches, Service Tablets, Control Rooms and more.
 alternatingSections:
-  - content:
-      button:
+  - button:
         path: /projects/5G-heart/
         text: 5G HEART
     description: >-
       ## IoT on 5G

       The new 5G network is on everyone’s minds these days, and for good reason.
 Not only will 5G improve how we use and communicate with technology, it will also change how various technologies communicate with one another.

       Read more about how SEALAB contributes to develop new 5G solutions through 5G-HEART, a project founded by the European Union’s Horizon 2020 research and innovation programme.
     featuredimage: /img/IoT5icons.svg
-  - content:
-      description: >-
+  - description: >-
         ### A bridge between the physical and the digital world

         ## The Digital twin